Pokecord-Official/Pokecord-Guide/commands/profile.md

 # Profile

-This command is used to display basic overview about the trainer along with information about `region`, `time`, `weather` and `moon phase` which are used for evolving pokemon.
+This command is used to display a basic overview about the trainer along with information about `region`, `time`, `weather` and `moon phase` which are used for evolving pokemon.

 ## Last Active Status